 3 Tips for Caregiver Self-Care

 Being a caregiver to a patient with a brain or spine tumor is an important and challenging role.
-Caregivers are so often focused on the medical, physical and emotional needs of their loved one, they forget to care for themselves.
-But caregivers, your health and wellness are important, too.
+Caregivers are so often focused on the medical, physical, and emotional needs of their loved one that they forget to care for themselves.
+But, caregivers, your health and wellness are important too.

 Here are our self-care tips for caregivers of patients with a brain or spine tumor.
 We encourage you to follow these tips to stay healthy.